finn-stainton/finn-stainton.github.io/docs/Knowledge-Notebook/Social-Professional/Preparation-Professional-Practice.md

 - Explore ways in which one might assess the performance of an interdisciplinary team.
 - Describe possible assessment methods used to monitor interdisciplinary teams.

-## PPP/5 Philosophical frameworks and cultural issues
+## PPP/ Philosophical frameworks and cultural issues

-Core Learning Outcomes:
+??? info "Learning Outcomes:"

 - Summarize the basic concepts of relativism, utilitarianism, and deontological theories.
 - Describe some engineering problems related to ethical relativism.